ORNL-AMO/Choose-Your-Own-Adventure/GAMEPLAY.md

 	Are paid for once, regardless of 1 or 2 year gameplay, and are renewed each year
 	- Solar Panels Carport, Rooftop mid-sized Solar

+	###### Power Purchase Agreements (PPA):
+	Are paid for annually over a 10-year term.
+This is a special payment type and should not be included in most of the gameplay mechanisms and logic related to financing.

 	###### Always Carryover cost Savings:
 	Regardless of game settings, these projects carryover cost savings every year
 	- Small solar carport, Rooftop mid-sized Solar, Community Wind